An Introduction to Massa

 Created , edited .

 Current blockchains that scale to high transaction throughputs are either centralized or unsafe.
 For Massa, we designed a new architecture, called the Blockclique, that scales transaction throughput up to 10,000 transactions per second without sacrificing decentralization nor security.
 Our architecture is based on transaction sharding in a multithreaded block graph.
 In this blog post we introduce the main concepts of the Blockclique.
-You can also dive into the technical paper or interact with a live simulation at demo.massa.net.
+You can also dive into the technical paper or interact with the live testnet at test.massa.net.
 We look forward to hearing your feedback!

 - We combine transaction sharding and a multithreaded block graph architecture allowing parallel blocks with compatible transactions